 INNOVATIONS form the basis for future growth and for developing environmentally friendly products.
 For this reason, NORMA Group sets internal incentives for its employees to generate new ideas.

 NORMA Group seeks to reduce consumption of NATURAL RESOURCES IN PRODUCTION and conducts measures to do so at every plant.
 Furthermore, NORMA Group is increasingly taking sustainability criteria into account when PURCHASING MATERIALS.

-In addition, NORMA Group also contributes to the implementation of other objectives (such as “Goal 3 – Good Health and Well Being” as part of occupational health and safety measures, “Goal 5 – Gender Equality” as part of the NORMA Clean Water project with PLAN International, and “Goal 11 – Sustainable Cities and Communities” through products in the area of infrastructure and water management).
-NORMA Group participates in effective ‘multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the Sustainable Development Goals’ and supports these.
-We have been acting on “Goal 17 - Partnerships for the goals” via sub-targets 17.16 and 17.17 through our past (India) and current partnerships (Brazil) with PLAN International in the developing countries of the Global South and will continue to do so.
+In addition, NORMA Group also contributes to the implementation of other objectives (such as “Goal 3 – Good Health and Well Being” as part of occupational health and safety measures, “Goal 5 – Gender Equality” as part of the NORMA CLEAN WATER project with Plan International, e.g. by organizing equal opportunity workshops, and “Goal 11 – Sustainable Cities and Communities” through products in the area of infrastructure and water management).
+We have been acting on “Goal 17 – Partnerships for the goals” via sub-targets 17.16 and 17.17 through our past (India) and current partnerships (Brazil) with Plan International in the developing countries of the Global South and will continue to do so.

 These contents are part of the Non-financial Group Report and were subject to a separate limited assurance examination.